freeCodeCamp/freeCodeCamp/guide/english/css/tutorials/a-guide-to-class-and-id-selectors/index.md

 Let's say you meet a guy from some club.
 When you ask that person for their club identity card, they show one with their club's name on it.
 Now all members from the same club will have the same identity card right?

-If there are 3 clubs - A, B and C. Then all members of club A will have the same identity cards.
+If there are 3 clubs - A, B and C - then all members of club A will have the same identity cards.
 All members of club B will also have the same ones, although they will be different from club A and club C's identity cards.
 That's how you know who is from which club.

 That's how `class` works.
 You can give a bunch of elements a class and they will be in a single club.
 Just like a new rule in the club has to be followed by all club members, similarly, all new style rules are applied to elements in the same club.